-I feel a joy each time I drive up the rutted dirt road to the gated entrance of Marco Cruz’s Chimborazo Lodge.
+I feel joy each time I drive up the rutted dirt road to the gated entrance of Marco Cruz’s Chimborazo Lodge.
 I could blame the euphoria on the high altitude.
-After all, the lodge is located at 4000 meters, about 13,123 feet, above sea level.
+After all, the lodge is 4000 meters, about 13,123 feet, above sea level.

 But this euphoria comes from my joy of wild places.
-The Chimborazo Lodge is tucked into a small mountain valley full of tufted grass, orange-flowered Chuquiragua bushes, and low-lying wild flowers.
-This habitat is home to the small Andean fox, white-tailed deer, and little bunny rabbits as well as the glorious Star of Chimborazo hummingbird.
+The Chimborazo Lodge is tucked into a small mountain valley full of tufted grass, orange-flowered Chuquiragua bushes, and low-lying wildflowers.
+This habitat is home to the small Andean fox, white-tailed deer, little bunny rabbits, and the glorious Star of Chimborazo hummingbird.

 Reasons to Stay at the Chimborazo Lodge

 There are many reasons to stay at the Chimborazo Lodge.
-One is that it is the closest lodging to the Chimborazo Wildlife Preserve and provides easy driving access to the hiking trails that go to the Polylepis Forest and to the hiking trails at the Chimborazo Refugios.
-Just a drive along the highway in between the lodge and the entrance to the nature preserve can be exciting with almost guaranteed spotting of herds of wild vicuña grazing the paramo grasses.
+One is that it is the closest lodging to the Chimborazo Wildlife Preserve, providing easy access by car to hiking trails like those at the Polylepis Forest and the Chimborazo Refugios.
+Just a drive along the highway between the lodge and the entrance to the nature preserve can be exciting with almost guaranteed spotting of herds of wild vicuña grazing the paramo grasses.

-And the last reason is that this place is magical.
-Without ever leaving the lodge grounds, it is possible to hike to high mountain ridges and gain views of the surrounding region, to walk deep into the valley and flush deer from hidden spots, find the male Star of Chimborazo hummingbird in his feeding grounds, or just enjoy the views.
-I love that I can sit on the back porch and enjoy the antics of the llamingos, a local word that describes the blending of alpacas and llamas in a single herd, and watch the female Star of Chimborazo hummingbird flit back and forth from the small creek ravine to the feeders hanging from the lodge eaves.
+Finally, the third reason to visit is that the Chimborazo Lodge is magical.
+Without ever leaving the lodge grounds, it is possible to hike to high mountain ridges and gain views of the surrounding region, walk deep into the valley and flush deer from the brush, find the Star of Chimborazo hummingbird in its feeding grounds, or simply enjoy the views.
+I love that I can sit on the back porch and enjoy the antics of the llamingos, a local word for a herd of alpacas and llamas, while watching female Star of Chimborazo hummingbirds flit back and forth from the small creek ravine to the feeders hanging from the lodge eaves.
 I also love the European touches that are so readily blended with Ecuadorian hospitality.
 The staff are local Ecuadorians with a love for their region and a knowledge of the land that can only be found by people born and raised there.

 A Couple of Things You Might Not Expect